cirosantilli/linux-cheat/filesystem.md

 When creating partitions for external storage devices such as USB stick nowadays, the best option is NTFS since Linux can read write to it out of the box, and it can be used on the 95% of computers because they use Windows (which does not read / write to ext out of the box.)

-## Partitions

-There are 2 main types of partitions: MBR or GPT.

-### MBR

-You can only have 4 primary partitions.

-Each one can be either divided into logical any number of logical partitions partitions.

-A primary partition that is split into logical partitions is called an extended partition.

-Primary partitions get numbers from 1 to 4.

-Logical partitions get numbers starting from 5.

-You can visualize which partition is inside which disk with `sudo lsblk -l`.

-TODO more common?

-### GPT

-Arbitrary amount of primary partitions.

-No logical partitions.

-You should unmount partitions before making change to them.

-To get info on partitions, start/end, filesystem type and flags, consider: `parted`, `df -f`

-### Home partition

-If you are a developer, create a separate partition and put your home on the root `/` of that partition.

-Benefits:

-- you can easily share your home between multiple operating systems: just mount it up, and all your user configs will be automatically reused across multiple development environments.
-- if your home HD gets filled with large downloads, your system won't get into trouble, since it uses a separate partition.

-Use the same username on new systems, and mount the partition automatically with `fstab`.
-For every new system, just copy the fstab line.

-30GiB is a good size for each root partition.
-Leave everything else for the home partition.

 ### Partition table

 Contained in the MBR.